UNC tops Gonzaga for national title

 Gonzaga, a Roman Catholic university in Spokane, Washington, emerged as a Cinderella team in 1999, reaching the Elite Eight before losing to eventual champion Connecticut.
 The Bulldogs have been a mainstay in the NCAA tournament since.

-This year's run by Gonzaga was no fluke, with its lone defeat coming February 25 to BYU.
+This year's run by Gonzaga was no fluke, with its only other defeat coming February 25 to BYU.
 For their efforts, the Bulldogs earned the No. 1 seed for the West region for the NCAA tournament.
 This was the Bulldogs' first Final Four appearance.

+"I mean, how many teams would take 37-2, league champs, national runner-up?"
+Gonzaga senior guard Jordan Matthews said.
+"We broke that glass ceiling everybody said we couldn't get over.
+Everybody was saying how the Zags couldn't get to the Final Four.
+So we did that.

+"It started in '99 when they went to the Elite Eight and we just kept -- the Zags keep breaking that ceiling.
+I have no doubt in the future, there will be future Zags that get over this hump."

-But the night belonged to the No. 1 seed from the South region in UNC.
+But the night belonged to the No. 1 seed from the South region, UNC.

+"It's just an unbelievable feeling," Berry said.
+"It's what we've worked for.
+The ups and downs that we've had, it's all worth it.
+I can't even describe my feeling right now, but I'm just glad that I was able to do something with this team because I felt like, just the personality and what we went through, and I think we just deserved it."